coingaming/elixir-test/README.md

 ### Performance

 In every single moment of time the system should handle 10 or less operations for every individual user (user is a string passed as the first argument to API functions).
-If there is any new operation for a user and he/she still has 10 operations in pending state - new operation should immediately return `too_many_requests_to_user` error until number of requests for this user decreases < 10.
+If there is any new operation for this user and he/she still has 10 operations in pending state - new operation for this user should immediately return `too_many_requests_to_user` error until number of requests for this user decreases < 10.